 - Salt and pepper to season

-Yes, yes, yes, they are!
-GLUTEN-FREE!
+Yes, yes, yes!
+These delicious crispy potato fritters are 100% GLUTEN-FREE!
 I used rice flour because I found it makes them very light and fluffy, but you can use any all-purpose flour you have in your pantry.
 You also could use buckwheat flour, it will add some nutty flavour.

 - 1. Wash and peel your vegetables.